Kartones/bazel-web-template/README.md

 - [pnpm](https://pnpm.io)
 - [typescript](https://www.typescriptlang.org/)

+Note: `package.json` maximum versions are mandated from the toolchains.
+Check the [WORKSPACE](WORKSPACE) file for more details.

 For `pnpm`, alternatively can use the `rules_js` provisioned one, e.g.:

 ```bash
 bazelisk run -- @pnpm//:pnpm --dir $PWD list
 ```

+But note that you'll need to instruct it extra configuration (runs from a sandbox).

 ### Recommendations